 - Provide support for administrative duties

 - Flexibility to help with various tasks and ability to work within deadlines

-- Enrollment in, or recent graduation from, a B.A. (if currently enrolled, rising juniors and seniors only), M.A. or M.F.A. program in Art History, History of Decorative Arts, Museum Studies, Arts Administration or Art program, or B.S. or M.S. program in Library or Information Science with an interest in museums
+- Enrollment in, or immediately recent graduation from, a bachelor’s (if currently enrolled, rising juniors and seniors only), master’s program in Art History, History of Decorative Arts, Museum Studies, Arts Administration or Art program; or bachelor’s or master’s program in Library or Information Science with an interest in museums.

 - Strong interest in and at least some knowledge of contemporary art